 What I Would Do Differently Next Time

 Tires are not easy to cut.
-If I did this all over again, I would measure the width of the Power Wheels or Radio Flyer wheel and head over to my local bike shop.
+If I did this all over again, I would measure the width of the Power Wheels or Radio Flyer plastic tire and head over to my local bike shop.
 Ideally, there’s a tire out there that would be the appropriate width and therefor not require a lot of excess cutting to get the correct width.

 More Posts on Fabville!

 Be sure to check out more of our Tesla articles, but on a larger scale!